sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- // TODO: Can we test this? -->

-Now, it’s clear which request’s data we’re accessing at any time.
+Now, it’s clear which request data we’re accessing at any time.

 For the new version of a module, I’d try to rename the old one to something like `ModuleLegacy` instead of `Module2` or `ModuleNew`, and keep using the original name for the new implementation.
 It’s not always possible but it makes using the old, deprecated, module more awkward then the new, improved, one – exactly what we want to achieve.
 Also, names tend to stick forever, even when the original module is long gone.
 Names like `Module2` or `ModuleNew` are fine during development though.

 #### Use common terms

-It’s a good idea to use well known and widely adopted terms for programming and domain concepts instead of inventing something that might be cute or clever but likely will be misunderstood.
+It’s a good idea to use well-known and widely adopted terms for programming and domain concepts instead of inventing something that might be cute or clever but likely will be misunderstood.
 This is especially problematic for non-native English speakers – we don’t know many rare and obscure words.

-[A “great” example](https://stackoverflow.com/questions/33742899/where-does-reacts-scryrendereddomcomponentswithclass-method-name-come-from) of this is React codebase where they used `scry` (means something like peeping into the future through a crystall ball) instead of `find`.
+[A “great” example](https://stackoverflow.com/questions/33742899/where-does-reacts-scryrendereddomcomponentswithclass-method-name-come-from) of this is React codebase where they used `scry` (which means something like peeping into the future through a crystal ball) instead of `find`.

 #### Use a single term for each concept

 Using different words for the same concept is confusing: a person reading the code may think since the words are different then these are different things too, and will try to understand the difference between the two.
 It will also make the code less greppable (meaning it would be harder to find all usages of the same thing, see [Make the code greppable](#make-the-code-greppable) chapter for more).

-**Idea:** Having a project dictionary, or event a linter, might be a good idea to avoid using different words for the same things.
-I use a similar approch for writing this book: I use [Textlint terminology plugin](https://github.com/sapegin/textlint-rule-terminology) to make sure I use the terms consistently, and spell them correctly.
+**Idea:** Having a project dictionary, or even a linter, might be a good idea to avoid using different words for the same things.
+I use a similar approach for writing this book: I use [Textlint terminology plugin](https://github.com/sapegin/textlint-rule-terminology) to make sure I use the terms consistently and spell them correctly.

 #### Use common opposite pairs

-Often we create pairs of variables of functions that do the opposite operatons or hold values that are on the opposite ends of the range.
+Often we create pairs of variables of functions that do the opposite operations or hold values that are on the opposite ends of the range.
 For example, `startServer`/`stopServer`, or `minWidth`/`maxWidth`.
-When we see one, we expect to see the other, and we expect it to have a certain name, because it’s either sounds natural in English (if one happened to be a native spekaer), or have been used by generations of programmers before us.
+When we see one, we expect to see the other, and we expect it to have a certain name, because it either sounds natural in English (if one happened to be a native speaker) or has been used by generations of programmers before us.

 Some of these common pairs are: